Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/responsible-use.md

 Common errors include:

--   Running on a GPU node but forget to request GPUs.
-In some cases you will see a warning or even error message from your application in your output, but in other cases the software will just run fine without a warning as the same binary may support both GPU and non-GPU use.
+-   Running on a GPU node but forgetting to request GPUs.
+In some cases, you will see a warning or even an error message from your application in your output, but in other cases the software will just run fine without a warning, as the same binary may support both GPU and non-GPU use.

 -   Running software that is not built for a GPU.
-Software will not use a GPU in some magical way just because there is a GPU in the system, but needs to be written and built for using a GPU.
+Software will not use a GPU in some magical way just because there is a GPU in the system but needs to be written and built for using a GPU.
     Most Python and R packages do not support GPU computing.
 And packages written for an NVIDIA GPU cannot run on an AMD GPU, just as software compiled for an x86 processor cannot run on an ARM processor.

-    If you use a package which is not written for GPU use, you will not get any warning as software does not give warnings if there is more hardware in the system than it needs or if it doesn't know a piece of hardware and also doesn't need it.
+    If you use a package which is not written for GPU use, you will not get any warning as software does not give warnings if there is more hardware in the system than it needs or if it doesn't know a piece of hardware and doesn't need it.

 -   Know your software.
 Not all software can use more than one GPU, let alone that it could use more than one GPU efficiently for the problem that you are trying to solve.
 And for all practical